Jasperabez/Piano_learner/README.md

 Hook up the connection as per schematic, the physical assembly can be up to personal preference but in this scenario the Raspberry pi and the buttons would be attached on the bracket using mounting tape.
 Refer to pictures if in doubt.

 # The Code
-The main python program is called "rpi_main.py" you can run it for a test, or run the setup script called "setup.sh" as root which would install all the necessary dependencies and run the python program on system start-up.
+The main python program is called "rpi_main.py" you can run it for a test, or run the setup script called "setup.sh" as root which would install all the necessary dependencies and run the python program on system start-up.<br />

-do take note that to change "pi" in both pianoscript.sh and setup.sh if that is not your username
+Do take note that to change "pi" in both pianoscript.sh and setup.sh if that is not your username
 # Pictures
 ![front](./Pictures/front.jpeg)
 ![back](./Pictures/back.jpeg)